Scholarships & Awards

 The Office of International Services is honored to administer the Laurette Kirstein Scholarship Program for UIC International Students.
 The scholarship is funded by the estate of Professor Kirstein who founded the Office of International Services in 1961 and served as its Director until 1993.
 Currently enrolled international students are invited to apply each spring for an award in the form of a student account credit for tuition, books, and living expenses.

-The deadline to apply for the 2025 Laurette Kirstein Scholarship is Friday, Feb.
-21. Winners will be announced in late March.
+The deadline to apply for the 2026 Laurette Kirstein Scholarship was Friday, Feb.
+20.

 History